open-telemetry/opentelemetry.io/content/en/community/end-user/_index.md

 ---
 title: End-user Resources
 linkTitle: End User
-Description: Vendor-agnostic resources for users of OpenTelemetry
+description: Vendor-agnostic resources for users of OpenTelemetry
 ---

 The [OpenTelemetry End User Working Group][] has heard feedback from users who